warner/python-spake2/README.md

 This library uses only Python.
 A version which used C speedups for the large modular multiplication operations would probably be an order of magnitude faster.
-A future release will include a pure-python elliptic-curve group (Ed25519) for higher security speed.
+A future release will include a pure-python elliptic-curve group (Ed25519) for higher security and speed.

 ## Testing